goguedukondal/Peaceful-resort/README.md

 In this application, users can seamlessly explore all rooms in the resort and book accommodations according to their specific requirements.
 The application provides the following features:

-Peaceful Resort App
-Peaceful Resort App is a web application that enables users to explore available rooms, view details of a particular room, and filter rooms based on size, type, pet allowance, breakfast availability, and room price.

-Features
-In this application, users can seamlessly explore all rooms in the resort and book accommodations according to their specific requirements.
-The application provides the following features:
+.
 Room Exploration: Users can explore all available rooms in the resort.

 Booking: Rooms can be booked based on individual preferences.

 Filtering: Users can filter rooms by size, type, pet allowance, breakfast availability, and room price.
 Navigation: Seamless navigation between different pages within the application.
 Services Overview: Users can view the services offered by the resort.